Khosrov IV: Reign

 The Sasanian king Shapur III gave his sister Zruandukht as wife to Khosrov IV, as well as a large army to protect Armenia and a tutor from the House of Zik.
 Khosrov reigned for about five years, until 389, when he was denounced by the Armenian nobility for conspiring with Rome and deposed and deported to Iran.
 He was replaced by his brother Vramshapuh as King of Armenia.
 Movses Khorenatsi adds that Khosrov's fall from power was because of his appointment of Sahak I as catholicos without Sasanian approval.
 Per Khorenatsi, he was imprisoned in the Castle of Oblivion in Khuzistan.
 (Note: Khorenatsi also relates an episode in which the Armenian noble Pargev Amatuni attempted to free Khosrov from captivity while he was being transported, but was himself captured, executed and his corpse placed in front of Khosrov in his prison, just as Vasak Mamikonian's corpse was placed before Arshak II during his imprisonment in the Castle of Oblivion.)
 After the death of Vramshapuh, Khosrov was released from exile and restored to the throne in 414 or 417.
 According to Khorenatsi, this occurred after Catholicos Sahak visited the court of the Sasanian king Yazdegerd I to request Khosrov's release.
 However, Khosrov died not long thereafter (eight months according to Ghazar Parpetsi, one year per Khorenatsi) in 415 or 418.
 His death was followed by a short period of direct Sasanian rule under Yazdegerd's son Shapuh, but in 422, Vramshapuh's son Artaxias IV was appointed king of Armenia.

+The Symbolism of the "Castle of Oblivion"

+The Castle of Oblivion (known as Anyush or Andmsh in Armenian sources) mentioned in the text was far more than just a prison.
+It was one of the most severe and dreaded fortresses in Sasanian Persia.
+Its name stems from a strict law: it was forbidden for anyone to speak the name of a prisoner held there—they were meant to be literally forgotten by the world.
+Historically, this is the same location where the earlier Armenian King Arshak II was imprisoned and eventually died.
+The fact that Khosrov IV was released from this place years later was an exceptional and rare occurrence in Persian history.

+Cultural Significance

+Although Khosrov IV’s reign was relatively short, it marked the beginning of a cultural awakening that ultimately led to the creation of the Armenian alphabet.
+He worked closely with Sahak Parthev to strengthen the Armenian Church and national identity.
+His brother and successor, King Vramshapuh, continued the church-building and educational programs initiated by Khosrov and Sahak, providing the political support necessary for Mesrop Mashtots to complete his mission.